 How do I remote into File Explorer?

 “I'm trying to locally mount a machine’s C drive that is on my LAN.
 I need to be able to browse the contents of the C drive of the other machine.
-Can anyone tell me how to show remote computers files on File Explorer?”
+Can anyone tell me how to show remote computer files on File Explorer?

 Three methods to access File Explorer on remote computer

-Here in this part, we’ll introduce three ways to access File Explorer on remote computer from the local computer.
+Here in this part, we’ll introduce three ways to access File Explorer on remote computer from the local computer, via PowerShell, Remote Desktop Connection, or third-party remote desktop software.

 Method 1.
 Access File Explorer via PowerShell